technologiestiftung/giessdenkiez-de-dwd-harvester/README.md

 env LDFLAGS='-L/usr/local/lib -L/usr/local/opt/openssl/lib -L/usr/local/opt/readline/lib' pip install psycopg2
 ```

+### GDAL

 As some of python's gdal bindings are not as good as the command line tool, i had to use the original.
 Therefore, `gdal` needs to be installed.

-Make sure the command line calls for `gdalwarp` and `gdal_polygonize.py` are working.
+GDAL is a dependency in requirements.txt, but sometimes this does not work.
+Then GDAL needs to be installed manually.
+Afterwards, make sure the command line calls for `gdalwarp` and `gdal_polygonize.py` are working.

+#### Linus
 Here is a good explanation on how to install gdal on linux: https://mothergeo-py.readthedocs.io/en/latest/development/how-to/gdal-ubuntu-pkg.html

+#### Mac
 For mac we can use `brew install gdal`.

 The current python binding of gdal is fixed to GDAL==2.4.2.
 If you get another gdal (`ogrinfo --version`), make sure to upgrade to your version: `pip install GDAL==VERSION_FROM_PREVIOUS_COMMAND`

+### Configuration

 Copy the `sample.env` file and rename to `.env` then update the parameters, most importantly the database connection parameters.